 When you think of dining out on Miami Beach, what spots come to mind?
 Many people will gravitate toward more popular areas like Lincoln Road and Espanola Way, but those “in the know” stay away from the tourist traps and head to South of Fifth.

 The menu is big, but the stellar service will help guide you through it.
 Just remember that many of the items are meant to be shared, so you’re going to want to order at least two to three plates per person.
-If you still can’t make up your mind, there are various tasting options that leave the big decisions to the chef—the toro tasting being one of them.
+Plan accordingly.

 The Lobster Shack

 What’s there to say about Stubborn Seed that hasn’t been said already?
-The award-winning upscale SoFi eatery is helmed by chef Jeremy Ford, a Top Chef alum who masterfully creates dishes that are as flavorful as they are beautiful.
-Everything about Stubborn Seed is an experience, which is why the Chef’s Tasting can’t be recommended enough.
-Sure, you can order bites like the ricotta gnudi and shigoku oysters a la carte, but if you’re spending that kind of money, you might as well go all in with the curated menu.
+The Michelin-Starred upscale eatery is helmed by chef Jeremy Ford, a Top Chef alum who masterfully creates dishes that are as flavorful as they are beautiful.
+Everything about Stubborn Seed is an experience, which is why its signature chef’s tasting menu can’t be recommended enough.

-If you’re looking for the Stubborn Seed experience on a budget, consider swinging by for happy hour.
-It’s literally only an hour but the promotion features the above cocktails plus oysters and other bites at a discount.
-Once you get a feel for the place, though, you’ll likely want to stay for a full-on dinner.
+If you’re looking for the Stubborn Seed experience on a budget, sit at the bar as it’s the only place you can order a la carte.
+It’s a good way to get a feel for the place, and honestly, you’ll likely want to stay for a full-on dinner.

 Stubborn Seed is located at 101 Washington Avenue, Miami Beach, FL 33139.
 For more information, call 786-322-5211 or visit their official website.